andistoev/udacity-blockchain-developer-nanodegree--nd1309/project5-ethereum-real-estate-marketplace-dapp/README.md

 ```

 - Copy 'zokrates/verifier.sol' to 'contracts/SquareVerifier.sol' and upgrade its version to 0.8.5
-- Add inside the code interface ISquareVerifier with verifyTx method and make SquareVerifier implement it
+- Import ISquareVerifier.sol and make sure SquareVerifier implements it
 - Copy 'proof.json' as 'fake_proof1.json' and change the inputs to generate fake proof which is not causing exception
 - Copy 'proof.json' as 'fake_proof2.json' and change the proof parameters to generate fake proof which is causing
   exception